Information Flow in Self-Supervised Learning: Applying matrix information theory to masked image modeling

-\section{Applying Matrix Information Theory to Masked Image Modeling}
+\section{Applying matrix information theory to masked image modeling}

+As we have previously discussed the central role of mutual information and joint entropy in the contrastive and feature decorrelation-based methods (Which are all Siamese architecture-based due to the use of augmented views of images).
+We wonder if can we apply this matrix information theory to improve self-supervised methods using only one network, not the Siamese architecture.
+To the best of our knowledge, the famous vision self-supervised method using only one network is the masked autoencoder type (MAE) \citep{he2022masked}.

-As contrastive and feature decorrelation based methods usually surpass MAE by a large margin on linear probing.
-One may wonder if can we apply this matrix information theory to improve MAE.
-From a traditional information-theoretic point of view, when the two branches merge into one branch the mutual information $\operatorname{I}(\mathbf{X};\mathbf{X})$ and the joint entropy $\operatorname{H}(\mathbf{X},\mathbf{X})$ both equal to the Shannon entropy $\operatorname{H}(\mathbf{X})$.
-Thus we would like to use the matrix entropy in MAE training.
+From a (traditional) information-theoretic point of view, when the two branches merge into one branch the mutual information $\operatorname{I}(\mathbf{X};\mathbf{X})$ and the joint entropy $\operatorname{H}(\mathbf{X},\mathbf{X})$ both equal to the Shannon entropy $\operatorname{H}(\mathbf{X})$.
+By Propositions~\ref{TCR entropy relation}, \ref{joint entropy upper bound}, and~\ref{joint coding rate}, one may see that the joint entropy maximization is closely related to each branch's maximization.
+Additionally, by the conclusion of Theorems \ref{joint entropy loss bound} and \ref{thm:joint-entropy 1}, one may expect a higher entropy during contrastive and feature decorrelation-based methods.
+Thus we would like to use the matrix-based entropy in MAE training.

 Moreover, matrix entropy can be shown to be very close to a quantity called effective rank.
-And \cite{zhang2022mask, garrido2023rankme} show that the effective rank is a critical quantity for better representation.
-The definition of effective rank is formally stated in Definition \ref{def:erank} and it is easy to show when the matrix is positive semi-definite and has all its diagonal being $1$ the effective rank is the exponential of the matrix entropy.
+And \citet{zhang2022mask, garrido2023rankme} show that the effective rank is a critical quantity for better representation.
+The definition of effective rank is formally stated in Definition \ref{def:erank} and it is easy to show when the matrix is positive semi-definite and has all its diagonal being $1$ the effective rank is the exponential of the matrix entropy \citep{zhang2023kernel}.

-\begin{definition}[Effective Rank~\citep{roy2007effective}] For a non-all-zero matrix $\mathbf{A} \in \mathbb{C}^{n \times n}$, the effective rank, denoted as $\operatorname{erank}(\mathbf{A})$, is defined as
+\begin{definition}[Effective Rank~\citep{roy2007effective}] For a non-all-zero matrix $\mathbf{A} \in \mathbb{R}^{n \times n}$, the effective rank, denoted as $\operatorname{erank}(\mathbf{A})$, is defined as

 where $p_i = \frac{\sigma_i}{\sum_{k=1}^{n} \sigma_k}$, $\{\sigma_i \mid i = 1,\cdots,n \}$ represents the singular values of $\mathbf{A}$, and $\operatorname{H}$ denotes the Shannon entropy. \end{definition}